-Very common side effects (may affect more than 1 in 10 people):

-- Dizziness (may lead to falls), headache, dry mouth. - Feeling sleepy (this may go away with time, as you keep taking <Product name>) (may lead to falls). - Discontinuation symptoms (symptoms which occur when you stop taking <Product name>) include not being able to sleep (insomnia), feeling sick (nausea), headache, diarrhoea, being sick (vomiting), dizziness and irritability.
-Gradual withdrawal over a period of at least 1 to 2 weeks is advisable. - Putting on weight. - Abnormal muscle movements.
-These include difficulty starting muscle movements, shaking, feeling restless or muscle stiffness without pain. - Changes in the amount of certain fats (triglycerides and total cholesterol).

-Common side effects (may affect up to 1 in 10 people):

-- Rapid heartbeat.

-- Feeling like your heart is pounding, racing or has skipped beats.

-- Constipation, upset stomach (indigestion).

-- Feeling weak.

-- Swelling of arms or legs.

-- Low blood pressure when standing up.
-This may make you feel dizzy or faint (may lead to falls).

-- Increased levels of sugar in the blood.

-- Blurred vision.

-- Abnormal dreams and nightmares.

-- Feeling more hungry.

-- Feeling irritated.

-- Disturbance in speech and language.

-- Thoughts of suicide and worsening of your depression.

-- Shortness of breath.

-- Vomiting (mainly in the elderly).

-- Fever.

-- Changes in the amount of thyroid hormones in your blood

-- Decreases in the number of certain types of blood cells

-- Increases in the amount of liver enzymes measured in the blood

-- Increases in the amount of the hormone prolactin in the blood.
-Increases in the hormone prolactin could in rare cases lead to the following:

-- Men and women to have swelling of breasts and unexpectedly produce breast milk.

-• Women to have no monthly period or irregular periods.

-Uncommon side effects (may affect up to 1 in 100 people):

-- Fits or seizures.

-- Allergic reactions that may include raised lumps (weals), swelling of the skin and swelling around the mouth.

-- Unpleasant sensations in the legs (also called restless legs syndrome).

-- Difficulty swallowing.

-- Uncontrollable movements, mainly of your face and tongue.

-- Sexual dysfunction.

-- Diabetes.

-- Change in electrical activity of the heart seen on ECG (QT prolongation).

-- A slower than normal heart rate which may occur when starting treatment and which may be associated with low blood pressure and fainting.

-- Difficulty in passing urine.

-- Fainting (may lead to falls).

-- Stuffy nose.

-- Decrease in the amount of red blood cells.

-- Decrease in the amount of sodium in the blood.

-- Worsening of pre-existing diabetes.

-Rare side effects (may affect up to 1 in 1,000 people):
+Very common (may affect more than 1 in 10 people):

+- dizziness (may lead to falls), headache, dry mouth.
+Tell your doctor immediately. - feeling sleepy (this may go away, the longer you keep taking <Product name>) (may lead to falls).
+Tell your doctor immediately. - discontinuation symptoms (symptoms which occur when you stop taking <Product name>) including not being able to sleep (insomnia), feeling sick (nausea), headache, diarrhoea, being sick (vomiting), dizziness and irritability.
+Gradual withdrawal over a period of at least 1 to 2 weeks is advisable - putting on weight - abnormal muscle movements.
+These include difficulty starting to move, shaking, feeling restless or muscle stiffness without pain.
+Tell your doctor immediately. - changes in the levels of certain blood fats (triglycerides and cholesterol)

+Common (may affect up to 1 in 10 people):

+- rapid heartbeat

+- feeling like your heart is pounding, racing or has skipped beats

+- constipation, upset stomach (indigestion)

+- feeling weak

+- swollen arms or legs

+- low blood pressure when standing up.
+This may make you feel dizzy or faint (may lead to falls)

+- increased blood sugar levels

+- blurred vision

+- abnormal dreams and nightmares

+- feeling hungrier than usual

+- feeling irritated

+- disturbance in speech and language

+- thoughts of suicide and worsening of your depression.

+- shortness of breath

+- vomiting (mainly in the elderly)

+- fever

+- changes in the levels of thyroid hormones in your blood

+- decreased number of certain types of blood cells

+- increased levels of liver enzymes measured in the blood

+- increased levels of the hormone prolactin in the blood.
+This could in rare cases lead to the following: - $\circ$ swelling of the breasts and unexpected production of breast milk in both men and women - o no monthly period or irregular periods

+Uncommon (may affect up to 1 in 100 people):

+- fits or seizures.
+Tell your doctor immediately.

+- allergic reactions that may include raised lumps (weals), swelling of the skin and swelling around the mouth

+- unpleasant sensations in the legs (also called restless legs syndrome)

+- difficulty swallowing

+- uncontrollable movements, mainly of your face or tongue

+- sexual dysfunction

+- diabetes

+- change in the electrical activity of the heart as seen on an ECG (QT prolongation)

+- a slower than normal heart rate which may occur when starting treatment and which may be associated with low blood pressure and fainting

+- difficulty passing urine

+- fainting (may lead to falls)

+- stuffy nose

+- decreased red blood cell count

+- decreased levels of sodium in the blood

+- worsening of pre-existing diabetes

+Rare (may affect up to 1 in 1,000 people):